craigpmc/nexmo-developer/app/views/contribute/guides/landing-pages.md

 <img src="/assets/images/contributing/landing_page_screenshots/html.png" width=400>

 The `HTML` content block provides you with a place to insert HTML code that does not fit any of the pre-defined content blocks.
-Perhaps you wish to design a custom feature for a specific landing page and its needs, then this would be the tool to do so with.
-It's only required parameter is `content`:
+Its only required parameter is `content`:

 ```yaml